armytag/langs/qathebo/grammar/derivation.md

 #### _-ohleli_

 This suffix derives the abstract sense of the base verb.
+The result is a Group 5 noun.

 <dl class="comparison col4">
 <dt></dt> <dd>"appear"</dd>